 3. Make a Splash at Barton Springs

 This place is cool.
-It’s a natural spring for the public to sunbathe around, kayak and swim in.
+Barton Springs is a natural spring for the public to sunbathe around, kayak, and swim in.
 Or sunbathe on your kayak as I saw some girls do.
-Two options – pay $4 to use the swimming pool style spring, nice grassy hill to sunbathe on.
+There are two options, the first is to pay $3 (locals) $12 (visitors) to use the swimming pool style spring which has a nice grassy hill to sunbathe on.

 4. Wander Along South Congress (SoCo)